 Q: As a guest, am I required to wear a face mask in the hotel?
 What about New York City in general?

-A: Guests will be required to wear a face covering while in hotel public areas when they cannot maintain physical distancing.
+A: Guests will be required to wear a face covering while in hotel public areas.
 A New York State mandate requires everyone to wear a face covering when outside their home if unable to maintain at least 6 feet of distance from others.
 Examples include walking on a busy street and going to pharmacies.
 You must wear a face covering at all times when riding public transportation, such as the subway, ferry, bus, taxis and car services even if you can maintain distance from others.
 Face coverings may include bandanas, scarves, and other face masks.

 Q: Will the hotel provide face masks or do I need to bring my own?